 And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb slain from the foundation of the world.

-Eve of the Bible is the focus of this new world because she is the mother of ALL humans who would be part of it.
+Eve of the Bible is the focus of this new world, the forthcoming era, our current age, because she is the mother of ALL humans who would be part of it.